ComponentsImages

 Overview

-You can work with images in two ways:
+You can add images in two ways:

 Insert an image